TommasoLazzari/data-science-portfolio/FrankWolfe_Portfolio_Optimization/README.md

 To replicate the analysis:

-1. Clone this repository and open `ODS_project_code_G16.ipynb` in Jupyter Notebook or JupyterLab
+1. Clone this repository and open `FrankWolfe_Portfolio_Optimization.ipynb` in Jupyter Notebook or JupyterLab
 2. Make sure the following Python packages are installed:
    `numpy`, `pandas`, `matplotlib`, `scipy`, `cvxpy`, `time`
 3. Place the Excel files from the `data/` folder in the same working directory